Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

-The focus of our empirical analysis is on the quality of defect labels.
-However, it is unclear if and how the mislabels affect prediction models.
-Moreover, we have no indication if the incomplete feature sets in many data is really problem.
-To assess the impact our data collection may have on the defect prediction models, we evaluate how the assessment of the best performing model from a recent benchmark on cross-project defect prediction~\cite{Herbold2017} would change.
-We follow the procedures for data processing outlined by Herbold~\etal~\cite{Herbold2017} and use only the releases with at least 100 files and at least five defective files.
-We apply this criterion to both the 6M-SZZ and the IND-JLMIV+R data, i.e., there must be at least five defective files with both labels.
-We then use all data from projects other than the release for training, the data from the release itself for testing.
-This leaves us with 203 releases.
-Carmargo Cruz and Ochimizu~\cite{CamargoCruz2009} proposed a relatively simple transfer learning approach, which ranked best in the benchmark: first, the natural logarithm is applied to all features values plus one, then the difference between the median of the feature in the training data and the test data is subtracted, i.e., the feature $m$ is transformed such that $\hat{m}(s) = \log (1+m(s))+median(\log(1+m(S)))-median(\log(1+m(S^*)))$ where $S$ is the set of files in the training data, $S^*$ is the set of file in the test data, $m(s)$ is the value of feature $m$ for file $s \in S \cup S^*$.
-The transformed features are used as input into a Gaussian Naive Bayes classifier~\cite{Zhang2004}.
-To evaluate the impact of features and labels on the prediction model, we train four different variants of the model by Carmargo Cruz and Ochimizu~\cite{CamargoCruz2009} based on different training data.
+To evaluate the impact of features and labels on the prediction model, we train four different variants of the model by \cite{CamargoCruz2009} based on different training data.
 We use two different labels: 6M-SZZ, i.e., the commonly used labeling strategy used by most defect prediction data sets and IND-JLMIV+R, i.e., the most accurate labels we determined.
-For each label, we use two different sets of features: 1) all features in our data (ALL) and 2) only features based on static product metric for classes\footnote{We use summation for the aggregation to the file level.} and files (SM), i.e., the similar features to the PROMISE data, one of the most popular defect prediction data sets~\cite{Hosseini2017}.
+For each label, we use two different sets of features: 1) all features in our data (ALL) and 2) only features based on static product metric for classes\footnote{We use summation for the aggregation to the file level.} and files (SM), i.e., the similar features to the PROMISE data, one of the most popular defect prediction data sets~\citep{Hosseini2017}.
 We denote the resulting models in the following as 6M-SZZ-ALL, 6M-SZZ-SM, IND-JLMIV+R-ALL, and IND-JLMIV+R-SM.
 These models are evaluated on the IND-JLMIV+R labels in the test data, i.e., with the least amount of mislabels.
 Through these models, we evaluate how mislabels affect the training of prediction models.
 Additionally, we also evaluate the models trained with 6M-SZZ labels with 6M-SZZ labels as test data and denote these models as 6M-SZZ-ALL-SZZ and 6M-SZZ-SM-SZZ.
 Through these models, we evaluate how mislabels affect the evaluation of prediction models.